Indigo5684/Notes/docs/physics/electrostatics/3-electro-magnetic-potentials.md

 We know that $\vb{E}(\vb{r}) = -\div{V_e(\vb{r})}$ and $\vb{H}(\vb{r}) = -\div{V_m(\vb{r})}$

-Combinind this, as well as the first of the Maxwell equations, we see that
+Combined this, as well as the first of the Maxwell equations, we see that

 $$
 \div{\vb{E}} = -\div{\grad{V_e}} = - \laplacian{V_e} = \frac{\rho_e}{\epsilon_0}